 \section{Introduction}

-Numerous proposals have been put forward to extend General Relativity (GR) in order to address the mysteries of the dark sector of the Universe \cite{huterer,Copeland:2006wr,Nojiri:2006ri,nojiri2,nojiri3,Capozziello:2007ec,Carroll:2004de,cantata}, as well as the discrepancy between observations of the visible components of galaxies and their dynamical mass \cite{rubin}, and the existence of apparently "too massive" compact objects \cite{lina,as,craw,NSBH,abotHBH,sak3}.
+Numerous proposals have been put forward to extend general relativity (GR) in order to address the mysteries of the dark sector of the Universe \cite{huterer,Copeland:2006wr,Nojiri:2006ri,nojiri2,nojiri3,Capozziello:2007ec,Carroll:2004de,cantata}, as well as the discrepancy between observations of the visible components of galaxies and their dynamical mass \cite{rubin}, and the existence of apparently "too massive" compact objects \cite{lina,as,craw,NSBH,abotHBH,sak3}.
 These modifications to GR appear inevitable in the cosmological regime although they must be significantly suppressed in small-scale systems such as compact objects and the Solar System.
-Moreover, the recent analyses of gravitational parameter space diagram \cite{baker} indicates untested regions where curvature values correspond to galaxies and (sub-)stellar objects.
+Moreover, the recent analyses of gravitational parameter space diagram \cite{baker} indicates untested regions where curvature values correspond to galaxies and (sub)stellar objects.
 It is speculated that those untested domains, which separate small scale systems from the cosmological one, could shed light on corrections to GR.

-Understanding a need of various but complementary tests for the gravitational proposals and to fill the mentioned gap, we proposed a new one, based on the planetary seismology \cite{olek1}.
-So far, only seismic data from low-mass stars (asteroseismology) \cite{bell, casa} and from the Sun (helioseismology) \cite{saltas1,saltas2} has been used to constrain fundamental theories.
-Growing number and accuracy of observational data on astrophysical bodies has already helped to constrain or even to rule out some of the existing theories of gravity; for example, Multi-messenger Astronomy \cite{ab1,ab2,ez,pat,ab3} excluded those models which predict that the speed of gravitational waves is different than the speed of light \cite{baker2,ez2,crem,sakjain,cope,boran,gong}.
-Another example are soft equations of state which were also ruled out in the framework of GR\footnote{However, in the framework of modified gravity proposals those equations of state are still a viable description of the matter properties inside neutron stars, see \cite{review} and references therein.} because of inability to provide high neutron stars' masses \cite{mar,shi,ruiz,rez,fon,cro,ab4,cou}.
+Understanding the need for various but complementary tests for the gravitational proposals and for filling the mentioned gap, we proposed a new one, based on the planetary seismology \cite{olek1}.
+So far, only seismic data from low-mass stars (asteroseismology) \cite{bell, casa} and from the Sun (helioseismology) \cite{saltas1,saltas2} have been used to constrain fundamental theories.
+Growing number and accuracy of observational data on astrophysical bodies have already helped to constrain or even to rule out some of the existing theories of gravity; for example, multimessenger Astronomy \cite{ab1,ab2,ez,pat,ab3} excluded those models which predict that the speed of gravitational waves is different than the speed of light \cite{baker2,ez2,crem,sakjain,cope,boran,gong}.
+Another example is soft equations of state, which were also ruled out in the framework of GR\footnote{However, in the framework of modified gravity proposals those equations of state are still a viable description of the matter properties inside neutron stars, see \cite{review} and references therein.} because of inability to provide high neutron stars' masses \cite{mar,shi,ruiz,rez,fon,cro,ab4,cou}.